christophergardner-star/Crux1/README.md

 The Cruxy Stability Engine is an adaptive optimization framework for neural network training, implementing the algorithms described in the Axiom Forge Systems Ltd White Paper (v2.0 + Meta-Cruxy 3.0).

+> **Note:** Additional validation testing has been conducted since the white paper was published, including successful training runs on models up to 14B parameters on NVIDIA H200 hardware.

 ## 🚀 Verified Performance

 ### H200 Benchmarks (141GB VRAM)